uabrc/uabrc.github.io/docs/cheaha/slurm/gpu.md

 module -r spider 'CUDA/*'
 ```

-If a specific version of CUDA is needed but not installed, please send an install request to <support@listserv.uab.edu>.

-### cuDNN Modules
+As of 2025-02-25, we offer CUDA modules up to version `12.6.0`.
+If you need a newer version, please use [Conda](../software/software.md#anaconda-on-cheaha) to install CUDA software from the `conda-forge` channel.
+The packages and relevant commands to install into your newly created [environment](../../workflow_solutions/using_anaconda.md#create-an-environment) are available at the URLs in the following table.
+Note that you should use different packages depending on the CUDA version you need for your software!

+{{ read_csv('cheaha/slurm/res/cuda_conda_package_versions.csv', keep_default_na=False) }}

-If working with deep neural networks (DNNs, CNNs, LSTMs, LLMs, etc.), you will need to load a `cuDNN` module as well.
+If working with deep neural networks (DNNs, CNNs, LSTMs, LLMs, AI, etc.), you will need to load a `cuDNN` module as well.
 The `cuDNN` modules are built to be compatible with a sibling `CUDA` module and are named with the corresponding version.
 For example, if you are loading `CUDA/12.2.0`, you will also need to load `cuDNN/8.9.2.26-CUDA-12.2.0`.

+As of 2025-02-25, we offer cuDNN modules compatible with CUDA up to version `12.3.0`.
+If you need a newer version, please use [Conda](../software/software.md#anaconda-on-cheaha) to install cuDNN software from the `conda-forge` channel.
+The packages and relevant commands to install into your newly created [environment](../../workflow_solutions/using_anaconda.md#create-an-environment) are available at <https://anaconda.org/conda-forge/cudnn>.

 ### CUDA Compute Capability and Known Issues